 When asked to list the most important features of a coding bootcamp, I bet that “affordability” is right up there at the top for many.
 You’re probably looking to change careers to start making real money, and that means you might not have much tuition money to spend right now.
 The best bootcamp around won’t help you if you can’t pay for the course, after all.
 To find the perfect course for you, you need to know how much you’ll be paying.

-At USC’s coding bootcamp, your course will run you $12,500.
+At USC’s Viterbi Data Analytics bootcamp, your course will run you $12,500.
 That’s not free, of course—in fact, it’s about $12,500 more than free.
 However, USC charges less than half of what some schools offering similar curricula charge, and you’ll get a nearly identical educational experience.
 You make financial arrangements to pay tuition, and USC provides a $500 scholarship to assist.
 If you qualify, you should check out a federal low-income student assistance program called EQUIP, too.
 Veterans are in luck, as well, and can use their G.I.
 Bill benefits to pay for the class.

 A school is only as good as the teachers it employs.
 It doesn’t matter how good the program looks on paper if the instructors aren’t up to snuff.
 A good teacher elevates any material they work with and makes the learning process more rewarding and effective, which is why getting to know the sorts of instructors you’ll meet in coding bootcamp is so vital and can mean the difference between an average learning experience and an extraordinary one.